 - A. The dissertation topic must be approved by the student's major professor and advisory committee and must be an original and significant contribution to knowledge in the chosen field.
-As appropriate, the Human Subjects Protection Review Committee and/or the Institutional Animal Care and Use Committee must approve the topic. - B. A separate bulletin outlining University requirements concerning the preparation of dissertations is available in the Graduate Office and on the Web at http://www-dept.usm.edu/~gradsch/gradread.html.
-C. The student must complete a total of twelve (12) hours of 898 Dissertation. - D. The student must register for at least three (3) hours of 898 during the semester/term in which - he or she expects to defend the dissertation.
-Students who have previously registered for the maximum total of twelve (12) hours of 898,and/or who are not in residence, but who are actively working on a dissertation, consulting with the major professor, and/or using other resources of the University must register for at least three (3) hours of 797-Independent Study and Research.
-While a student may register for coursework during the semester/term, he or she defends the dissertation, all REQUIRED courses must be completed before the term the student defends.
+As appropriate, the Human Subjects Protection Review Committee and/or the Institutional Animal Care and Use Committee must approve the method before the study is begun.
+The signed approval forms must be included inn an appendix of the dissertation. - B. A separate bulletin outlining University requirements concerning the preparation of dissertations is available in the Graduate Office and on the Web at http://www-dept.usm.edu/~gradsch/gradread.html. - C. The student must complete a total of twelve (12) hours of 898 Dissertation. - D. The student must register for at least three (3) hours of 898 during the semester/term in which he or she expects to defend the dissertation.
+Students who have previously registered for the maximum total of twelve (12) hours of 898, and/or who are not in residence, but who are actively working on a dissertation, consulting with the major professor, and/or using other resources of the University must register for at least three (3) hours of 797-Independent Study and Research.
+While a student may register for coursework during the semester/term, he or she defends the dissertation, all REQUIRED courses must be completed before the term the student defends. - E. The Graduate Reader insures that dissertations meet the university requirements.
+Students should make appointments with the Graduate Reader and allow ample time for revisions.